-House Staff training is supervised by Robert D. Hoffman, M.D., Ph.D., Vice Chair for Graduate Medical Education and Director of the Residency Training Program, with the advice of the House Staff Committee.
-The House Staff Committee is composed of the Chair, the Director of the Residency Training Program, the Associate Director of the Residency Training Program, senior and junior faculty members representing all areas and training sites of the department, and the Chief Resident.
-Charles Stratton, M.D. serves as the Associate Director of the program and Elizabeth Rinker, M.D. joins the committee this year as Chief Resident.
+The Program Evaluation Committee is chaired by the Director of the Residency Training Program, and includes the Department Chair, the Associate Director of the Residency Training Program, senior and junior faculty members representing all areas and training sites of the department, and the Chief Resident.
+Charles Stratton, M.D. serves as the Associate Director of the program and Meghan Kapp, M.D. joins the committee this year as Chief Resident.

 The content of the program is under constant scrutiny and evaluation, and continually evolves with the assimilation of new knowledge, techniques and the growth of Vanderbilt's clinical enterprise.
 Residents evaluate rotations monthly, and evaluate individual faculty and the program as a whole annually.
 Faculty evaluate the program annually.
 Rotation directors, consulting the teaching faculty, evaluate residents monthly.
 Resident performance on in-service and Board credentialing exams, resident placement and resident recruiting success are all reviewed and incorporated into an action plan for the coming year.